-Joseph Fielding McConkie, BYU Professor of Ancient Scripture and son of Bruce R. McConkie, shared, “The testimony of David Whitmer…clearly contradicts the principles established by the Lord in this revelation [D&C 9].
-It is also at odds with the testimonies of both Joseph Smith and Oliver Cowdery…
+The discomfort with which the true story of the peep stone translation process has been met by modern LDS scholars is perhaps best demonstrated by Joseph Fielding McConkie, BYU Professor of Ancient Scripture and son of Bruce R. McConkie.
+He wrote: “The testimony of David Whitmer…clearly contradicts the principles established by the Lord in this revelation [D&C 9].
+It is also at odds with the testimonies of both Joseph Smith and Oliver Cowdery.

 As to David Whitmer’s explanation, it should be remembered that he never looked into the Urim and Thummim nor translated anything.
 His testimony of how the Book of Mormon was translated is hearsay… Such an explanation is, in our judgment, simply fiction created for the purpose of demeaning Joseph Smith and to undermine the validity of the revelations he received after translating the Book of Mormon…